dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 Pre-feature part files inherit the entire import scope from the library file.
 Each declaration of the library file and each part file is included in the library’s declaration scope.
 It’s viable to think of part files as being textually included in the library file.
-There is a is even a rule against declaring a `part` inclusion of the same file more than once, which matches perfectly with that way of thinking.
+There is even a rule against declaring a `part` inclusion of the same file more than once, which matches perfectly with that way of thinking.

 ## Feature

 This feature allows a part file to have `import`, `export` and `part` directives of its own, where `import` directives only affect the part file itself, and its transitive part files.
 A library is defined by the source code of its library file and *all* transitively included part files, which can be an arbitrarily deep *tree*.
-A part file inherits the imports and import prefixes of its parent file (the library or part file that included it) into its top-level scope, but can choose to ignore or shadow those using its own imports.
+A part file inherits the imported declarations and import prefixes of all its transitive parent files (the library or part files that included it), but can choose to ignore or shadow those using its own imports.

 The design goals and principles are:

 *   *Backwards compatible*: If a part file has no `import`, `export` or `part` directive, it works just like it always has.
-    *   Because of that, it’s always safe to move one or more declarations into a new part file. _(Although augmentation declarations modifies that slightly.)_
+    *   Because of that, it’s always safe to move one or more declarations into a new part file.
     *   Similarly it’s always possible and safe to combine a part file with no `import`s back into its parent file.

+    _(Augmentations modify both of these properties slightly, because order of declarations also matter.)_

 *   *Library member declarations are library-global*: All top-level declarations in the library file and all transitive part files are equal, and are all in scope in every file.
 They introduce declarations into the library’s declaration scope, which is the most significant scope in all files of the library.
-If there is any conflict, top-level declarations win!
+If there is any conflict with imported names, top-level declarations win!

 *   *The unit of ownership is the library*.
 It’s quite possible for one part file to introduce a conflict with another part file.
 It always was, but there are new ways too.
 If that happens, the library owner, who most likely introduced the problem, is expected to fix it.
 There is no attempt to hide name conflicts between declarations in separate tree-branches of the library structure.

 *   *Import inheritance is a only suggestion*: Aka. other files’ imports cannot break your code (at least if you’re not depending on them).
 A part file is never restricted by the imports it inherits from its parent file.
 It can